AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

 * An expired IP range cannot be used anymore to access the SFTP servers.

-* You cannnot create another IP range that overlaps an expired range.
+* You cannot create another IP range that overlaps an expired range.
 You need to first delete the expired IP range before creating the new one.

 * You can [edit](#editing-ip-ranges) an expired IP range and update its duration to make it available again.